It has been acquiring tech for its own portfolio and has bought a slew of intellectual properties, plus it has developed one technology of its own.

 Successful development of a product will see Belluscura targeting the massive market for treatment of chronic obstructive pulmonary disease.

-Belluscura will look to bring in further devices to the portfolio and is exploring the potential of a listing on AIM separate to TekCapital.
+Belluscura will look to bring in further devices to the portfolio and could one day be spun-out of Tekcapital to have its own listing on Aim.

 Crypto-currency revolution has not escaped the firm’s notice

 Tekcapital’s augmented reality portfolio company Lucyd Ltd launched a cryptocurrency token sale in September 2017 to fund its range of augmented reality glasses.

 By January 2018 it had reached the minimum subscription level for its token sale, having sold US$1.5mln of Lucyd tokens; the token event will now complete on or before February 28.
 The token event had a target of US$10mln.